 Macbeth.
-Throw physic to the dogs -- I'll none of it. -- Come, put my armour on -- Seyton, send out! -- Doctor, the thanes fly from me. -- Come, sir, dispatch. -- If thou could'st, doctor, cast The water of my land, find her disease And purge it to a sound and pristine health, I would applaud thee to the very echo That should applaud again. -- Pull it off, I say. -- What rhubarb, senna, or what purgative drug Would scour these English hence?
+Throw physic to the dogs -- I'll none of it. -- Come, put mine armour on -- give my my staff. -- Seyton, send out! -- Doctor, the thanes fly from me. -- Come, sir, dispatch. -- If thou could'st, doctor, cast The water of my land, find her disease And purge it to a sound and pristine health, I would applaud thee to the very echo That should applaud again. -- Pull it off, I say. -- What rhubarb, cynne, or what purgative drug Would scour these English hence?
 Hear'st thou of them?

 Doctor.
 Ay, my good lord.
-Your royal preparations Make us hear something.
+Your royal preparation Makes us hear something.